We check out some of the quirkiest rules for drinking in Europe to help you hit the bar like a true local, wherever you are.

 The Danish don’t have a reputation for being friendly and approachable.
 That said, you might not want to get on the wrong side of them.
 After all, some legends claim that Vikings would drink wine from bowls made of the skulls of their vanquished enemies.
 This is why the Danish word for ‘cheers’ is skål, which also means ‘bowl.’
 Luckily, there is no actual evidence to support this claim, but it might be wise to politely look your friend in the eye when you toast with them – just to be safe.

-Popular local drinks: Akvavit, Mead, Brennivin, and Carlsberg Beer.
+Popular local drinks: Akvavit, Mead, Brennivin, and lager beer.